<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 What Are the Labeling Requirements for A2L Refrigerants?

-Labeling for A2L refrigerants introduces new challenges.
-These refrigerants vary in chemical composition and naming, but all share a flammability classification that must be clearly and consistently communicated.
+Labeling for A2L refrigerants introduces new considerations.
+These refrigerants vary in composition and naming, but all share a flammability classification that must be clearly communicated.
+Many of these expectations overlap with newer A2L refrigerant regulations and safety guidelines.

 To remain compliant, systems using A2Ls should: